World Junior Heavyweight Championship (AJPW)

 The Pacific Wrestling Federation (PWF) World Junior Heavyweight Championship (世界ジュニアヘビー級王座, Sekai Junia Hebī-kyū Ōza) is a professional wrestling world title in Japanese promotion All Japan Pro Wrestling, contested exclusively among junior heavyweight (<235 lb) wrestlers.
 It was created on July 31, 1986, when Hiro Saito defeated Brad Armstrong in a tournament final.

+Title history

 The original World Junior Heavyweight Championship belt had a similar design to the title it replaced, the NWA International Junior Heavyweight Championship, which had been around since 1982 and only replacing the word "International" with "World".
 This belt was replaced with a new belt on August 27, 2017.
 On June 3, 2019, then-champion Atsushi Aoki died in a motorcycle accident and the belt was retired and given to Aoki's family.
 A new belt with a new design debuted on January 3, 2020.

-There have been a total of 46 recognized champions who have had a combined 72 official reigns and six vacancies.
-The title is currently held by Atsuki Aoyagi who is in his third reign.
+There have been a total of 47 recognized champions who have had a combined 74 official reigns and six vacancies.
+The title is currently held by Dan Tamura who is in his second reign.